semx2a/webserv/subject.md

 ## General

 Authorized C functions : execve, dup, dup2, pipe, strerror, gai_strerror, errno, dup, dup2, fork, socketpair, htons, htonl, ntohs, ntohl, select, poll, epoll (epoll_create, epoll_ctl, epoll_wait), kqueue (kqueue, kevent), socket, accept, listen, send, recv, chdir bind, connect, getaddrinfo, freeaddrinfo, setsockopt, getsockname, getprotobyname, fcntl, close, read, write, waitpid, kill, signal, access, stat, opendir, readdir and closedir.

 - [ ]  Your server must never block and the client can be bounced properly if necessary.
 The important thing is resilience.
 Your server should never die.

+- [ ] You must provide some configuration files and default basic files to test and demonstrate every feature works during evaluation.

+- [ ] If you’ve got a question about one behavior, you should compare your program behavior with NGINX’s.
+For example, check how does server_name work.

+- [ ] We’ve shared with you a small tester.
+It’s not mandatory to pass it if everything works fine with your browser and tests, but it can help you hunt some bugs.
+Do not test with only one program.
+Write your tests with a more convenient language such as Python or Golang, and so forth.
+Even in C or C++ if you want to

 ### Polling
 - [ ]  It must be non-blocking and use only 1 poll() (or equivalent) for all the I/O operations between the client and the server (listen included). poll() (or equivalent) must check read and write at the same time.